Google, eBay See Sharp Swings In Short Interest

-Among the leading social media companies based in the United States, eBay Inc (NASDAQ: EBAY), Google Inc (NASDAQ: GOOGL)'s A shares and Groupon Inc (NASDAQ: GRPN) saw some of the wildest swings in short interest between the March 13 and March 30 settlement date.
+Among the leading social media companies based in the United States, eBay Inc (NASDAQ: EBAY), Google Inc‘s (NASDAQ: GOOGL) A shares and Groupon Inc (NASDAQ: GRPN) saw some of the wildest swings in short interest between the March 13 and March 30 settlement date

 Of the 42 analysts who follow the stock and were surveyed by Thomson/First Call, 20 recommend buying shares, with 10 of them rating the stock at Strong Buy.
 The mean price target, or where analysts expect the share price to go, is less than 4 percent higher than the current share price.

 Short sellers watched the share price retreat less than 3 percent during the two-week settlement period.
-Like the S&P 500, it is up about 2 percent year to date. eBay has underperformed competitors Amazon.com, Inc. (NASDAQ: AMZN) and Overstock.com (NASDAQ: OSTK), as well as the Nasdaq, over the past six months.
+Like the S&P 500, it is up about 2 percent year to date. eBay has underperformed competitors Amazon.com and Overstock.com, as well as the Nasdaq, over the past six months.

-Short interest in Google's A shares surged almost 25 percent in the period to more than 3.85 million.
-That was the greatest number of shares short since last May, but still a little more than 1 percent of total float.
+Short interest in A shares of this Mountain View, California-based operator of Google+ and YouTube surged almost 25 percent in the period to more than 3.85 million shares.
+That was a more than 1 percent of the total float, as well as the greatest number of shares short since last May.

 Like the Nasdaq, the A shares ended the two-week short interest period marginally higher.
 While the Nasdaq has continued to climb since, the share price slipped a bit.
-The stock has underperformed not only Facebook Inc (NASDAQ: FB) and Yahoo!
-Inc. (NASDAQ: YHOO) over the past six months, but the broader markets as well.
+The stock has underperformed not only Facebook and Yahoo over the past six months, but the broader markets as well.

-In addition, note that the number of U.S.-listed shares (or ADSs) sold short of Chinese social media companies Baidu Inc (NASDAQ: BIDU), Sohu.com Inc (NASDAQ: SOHU) and Youku Tudou Inc (NYSE: YOKU) grew in the final weeks of March, while short interest in Renren Inc (NYSE: RENN), SINA Corp (NASDAQ: SINA), Weibo Corp (NASDAQ: WB), and YY Inc (NASDAQ: YY) shrank.
+In addition, note that the number of U.S.-listed shares (or ADSs) sold short of Chinese social media companies Baidu, Sohu.com and YouKu Todou grew in the final weeks of March, while short interest in Renren, Sina, Weibo, and YY shrank.